Home » Online ASL Immersion (Annual Silent Weekend)Menu

 Everyone!
 Deaf community members, ASL students, interpreting students, pre-certified and certified interpreters, ASL teachers and interpreter educators.

-CEUs: This ASL Immersion Silent Weekend is pending for approximately 1.9 CEUs by BEI through Texas DHHS and Oregon Registry of Interpreters for the Deaf, pending for approval RID CMP Sponsor for continuing education activities.
+CEUs: This General/Professional Studies program is approved for approximately 2.10 CEUs by BEI through Texas DHHS and the Oregon Registry of Interpreters for the Deaf, an approval RID CMP Sponsor for continuing education activities.

 Pre-requisites: Recommended ASL fluency at 2 years or more of study.